 - You should save the screenshot in the correct file format and then try importing it in Photoshop.

-The above examples, we were dealing with static pictures.
-However, if you have an animated GIF file which is refusing to be opened by Photoshop, you need to open the picture in a Flash Editing Software and then save it in the correct format again.
+In the above examples, we were dealing with static pictures.
+However, if you have an animated GIF file that is refusing to be opened by Photoshop, you need to open the picture in Flash Editing Software and then save it in the correct format again.

 There are several instances where all image files are BMP except for one or two GIFs.
 In this case, you need to go to the publish settings in Flash and republish the whole thing as a GIF file in order for Photoshop to correctly recognize it.

 There are numerous Flash Editing Software out there.
-You can use any one which has a feature to republish the whole file after making any changes.
-Goodluck!
+You can use anyone who has a feature to republish the whole file after making any changes.
+Good luck!

 Tip: The methods will more or less be the same for Mac OS.
 You only have to use the default applications available on Mac to perform all the listed workarounds